manzaigit/ntulearndownloader/README.md

 We felt so too and here's a tool to help all of us! :)
 All you have to do is to input the URL and download path :D

-# Getting started
+# Project setup for developers
-- Install python
+- Install python 3.5.1
 - Install pip
 - Run as administrator in windows powershell and run the following command